Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem: Finite witness theorem

 \end{proof}

-We conclude our discussion of the Hausdorff dimension with a corollary which is not required for our results here, but is very natural, and we believe it will prove useful for future results.
-For example, a semialgebraic analogue of this corollary was used in \cite{hordan2023complete} to give a reasonable bound for the size of WL-equivalent GNNs for graphs with continuous features. \begin{cor} Let $\M\subseteq \RR^D$ be a $\sigma$-subanalytic set, and let $F:\M \to \RR^L $ a $\sigma$-subanalytic function.
-Then
+We conclude our discussion of the Hausdorff dimension with a natural corollary which will be useful later on for our proof of \cref{prop:deep}. \begin{cor} Let $\M\subseteq \RR^D$ be a $\sigma$-subanalytic set, and let $F:\M \to \RR^L $ a $\sigma$-subanalytic function.
+Then the graph and image of $F$ are $\sigma$-subanalytic sets, and

-\end{cor} \begin{proof} We begin by showing that $\M$ and the graph of $F$ have the same dimension.
+\end{cor} \begin{proof} Note that by the definition of $\sigma$-subanalytic functions, the graph of $f$ is a $\sigma$-subanalytic set.
+We begin by showing that it has the same dimension as $\M$.
 Denote by $\pi$ the projection from

 onto the first coordinate.
-Firstly, since $\pi$ is a Lipschitz function it cannot increase the Hausdorff dimension so
+Firstly, since $\pi$ is a Lipschitz function, it cannot increase the Hausdorff dimension, so

-In the other direction, note that for every $(\bx,F(\bx))\in \mathrm{graph}(F)$ we have that $\pi^{-1}(\pi(\bx,F(\bx)))$=$\pi^{-1}(\bx) $ is a set containing a single point, and thus has dimension zero.
-Therefore using Lemma~\ref{lem:dim2} we have that
+In the other direction, note that for every $(\bx,F(\bx))\in \mathrm{graph}(F)$ we have that is a set containing a single point, and thus has dimension zero.
+Therefore, using Lemma~\ref{lem:dim2} we have that

 and so we have shown that $\M$ and the graph of $F$ have the same dimension.
-Finally, since $F(\M) $ is the projection of the graph of $F$ onto the second coordinate, and projections cannot increase the Hausdorff dimension, we obtain that
+Finally, $F(\M) $ is the projection of the graph of $F$ onto the second coordinate and so it is a $\sigma$-subanalytic set.
+Moreover, as projections cannot increase the Hausdorff dimension, we obtain that

 which concludes the proof of the corollary. \end{proof}